Vertical AI Agents: What They Are, Why Most Fail, and How to Build Right

 If an “agent” can be described with a single prompt, it’s not production-grade.
 Real agents are systems, not prompts.

-You set clean inputs, normalized schemas, historical cases, truth sources.
+- Domain Data Pipelines: You set clean inputs, normalized schemas, historical cases, and truth sources.
 Disciplined flows prevent model unpredictability.

-Rules cover policies, thresholds, compliance.
-LLMs interpret, summarize, judge inside rules.
+- Hybrid Decision Logic: Rules cover policies, thresholds, and compliance.
+LLMs interpret, summarize, and judge inside rules.
 Split keeps models from overriding rules.

-Run continuous real path evals.
+- Monitoring Evals Audits: Run continuous real path evals.
 Log actions and reasons.
-Build audit trails for reviews, regulators.
+Build audit trails for reviews and regulators.
 This layer ensures production survival.

 Stakeholder Pain Map